cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/aws_basics.md

 * Examining the Deployment page in the {{< param cfy_console_name >}} for more information about your deployed nodes, topology, installation logs.

-You can log in to the newly deployed {{< param cloud >}} instance by obtaining the public IP, SSH username, and SSH private key ouputs and capabilities.
+You can log in to the newly deployed {{< param cloud >}} instance by obtaining the public IP, SSH username, and SSH private key from ouputs and capabilities.

 Please refer to the [Fundamentals Example]({{< relref "/trial_getting_started/examples/fundamentals/" >}}) for an explanation of verification steps, including how to obtain outputs and capabilities using the [UI]({{< relref "/trial_getting_started/examples/fundamentals/#validate" >}}) or [CLI]({{< relref "/trial_getting_started/examples/fundamentals/#validate-1" >}})